 Hewlett Packard Enterprise

 Everyone knows Hewlett Packard Enterprise (HPE) as an elite provider of technology to business and government.
-Yet HPE Security – the business unit that develops and deploys cybersecurity software – suffers from having its own identity overshadowed by that of its parent HPE, as well as the consumer technology brand of its one-time sibling HP Inc. HPE Security’s challenge has been to find a balance between trading on the corporate HPE brand while building its own identity as a trusted enterprise security solutions provider.
+Yet HPE Security – the business unit that develops and deploys cybersecurity software – suffers from having its own identity overshadowed by that of its parent HPE, as well as the consumer technology brand of its one-time sibling, HP, Inc. HPE Security’s challenge has been to find a balance between trading on the corporate HPE brand while building its own identity as a trusted enterprise security solutions provider.

 Sage deployed its full discovery process – including executive sessions, technical interviews, competitive benchmarks, and brand audits – to identify specific goals and tactical requirements for HPE Security’s federal program.
-We then worked hand in hand with HPE Security’s leadership to craft distinctive messaging that would work well across a variety of media and stakeholders.
+We then worked hand-in-hand with HPE Security’s leadership to craft distinctive messaging that would work well across a variety of media and stakeholders.

 Part of our discovery process identified the need for a compelling thought-leadership campaign – built around HPE Security’s own technical and business leaders – that would have high cut-through and credibility in a noisy federal market.
-Our goal was to inform and assure the market that HP had a unique forward cyber security vision that embraced change and supported open standards.
+Our goal was to inform and assure the market that HPE had a unique cyber security vision that embraced change and supported open standards.
 Our resulting multi-year campaign included these key elements:

 - Advertising – Sage worked closely with HPE’s corporate marketing resources to develop federal-specific creative that met their strict brand guidelines.
-Our choices not only reinforced corporate creative running in broader IT markets, but added an element of depth that comes with addressing the world’s most important security market.
+Our choices not only reinforced corporate creative running in broader IT markets, but added an element of depth that came with addressing the world’s most important security market.
 We brought this refined view to a carefully balanced mix of media that included trade and newspaper print, geo-targeted digital, and out-of-home around the nation’s second busiest public transit system.
 One of our innovations was development of a custom trade publication, Government CISO Journal.
 This newsletter aggregates cybersecurity articles across multiple government media channels, while saving HPE significant creative development costs.